Travel Stories & Guides

 Visa, Customs & Arrival Essentials

-Australian passport holders benefit from convenient access to Bali through the Visa on Arrival (VoA) system.
+Many Australian travellers also search for Bali visa requirements for Australians in 2026, making the e-VoA the most efficient and preferred option for a seamless arrival.
 This visa allows a 30-day stay and can be extended once for an additional 30 days, making it suitable for both short escapes and longer island retreats.

 Travellers may obtain the visa upon arrival or apply in advance through the electronic Visa on Arrival (e-VoA) system.
 For a more seamless journey, arranging the visa prior to departure is highly recommended.
 It minimizes waiting time and ensures a smoother transition through immigration.